atulvarshneya/quantum-computing/blogs/QAOAblog-02.md

 $$U_{C}\left( \gamma \right)\left| x \right\rangle = e^{- i\gamma H_{C}}\left| x \right\rangle = e^{- i\gamma C\left( x \right)}|x\rangle$$

+It adds a phase to each state per their cost.
 So, good cuts receive one kind of phase, bad cuts receive another.
 Importantly:
 -   This does not directly change probabilities.
 -   It changes how amplitudes will interfere after the mixer is